 He makes efforts in this regard to obtain a highly beneficial product that can best meet his requirements.
 For example, if a consumer wants to purchase a personal computer, then he cannot get a clear idea of the computer through his RAM, Processor, etc.

 Instead, he first tries to make his beliefs about the categories of different brands of computers.
 After which he develops his attitudes and finally purchases a certain personal computer on the basis of his learning process.
 The companies should understand the behavior of consumers in the gathering of information and its evaluation.

 The marketers of the companies need to explain the attributes and the importance of the different offered brands to such consumers.
 They should reflect the features and benefits of each brand to motivate the consumer for making a purchase of high involvement.

 - Dissonance Reducing Buying Behavior

-After a purchase, there may also a problem of post purchase dissonance by the consumer, in case when the features or benefits declared by the company do not completely exhibited by the product (carpet), or even when the carpet shows some disadvantages too.
-In such case, the company should provide after sale service for the help and support of such problems of the customers.
+After purchase, there may also a problem of post-purchase dissonance by the consumer, in the case when the features or benefits declared by the company do not completely exhibit by the product (carpet), or even when the carpet shows some disadvantages too.
+In such a case, the company should provide after-sale service for the help and support of such problems of the customers.